judge-r/beautiful-jekyll/_posts/2018-07-11-MA-Is-Still-In.md

 ---
 type: posts
 layout: post
-title: MA Is Still In: How Recent Legislation Poises the State to Lead on Climate
+title: MA Is Still In
 ---
 A number of very important pieces of climate legislation have been introduced in the last year and are making their way through the Massachusetts General Court now.